AdamKyle/flare/resources/info/notifications/section-1.md

 - You can speak again.
 - You were unbanned.
 - Your request to be unbanned was ignored.

+If you are online, most of the above will display in chat. as you can see in the second image above.

 ## Server notifications in chat